Researching this post has been a nightmare! These people are so interconnected and bewildering that it's taken FOREVER to figure them out.

 Sophia Frances Woolsey, born 21st Feb.1828.

 O'Brien Woolsey, named in Hester Frances Bellingham's 1841 will.
 O'Brien Woolsey of 4 Marsden (?)
-Row, Chiswick, made a will which was probated on 18th September 1857 - in it he leaves bequests to his unmarried sister Sophia Frances Woolsey and to his unmarried aunt Catherine Gibson.
+Row, Chiswick, made a will which was probated on 18th September 1857 - O'Bryen Woolsey, late of the Admiralty, died in Chiswick on 5th August 1857.
+In his will he left bequests to his unmarried sister Sophia Frances Woolsey and to his unmarried aunt Catherine Gibson.
 The executors were named as his Uncle O'Bryan Bellingham and his brother-in-law Rev. Henry de Laval Willis.